Starignus/PythonPractise/Week2/GPIO_Part1.md

 $ sudo chmod u+x blinker.py
 $ ./blinker.py
 ```

 With the code running, press the button to turn on the digital LED.
 The PWM-ing LED will invert its brightness when you press the button as well.

 ## Python (RPi.GPIO) API: Overview of the basic function calls used in our example.

 ### Setup Section

-* When we use python to control our GPIO pins, we always need to import the corresponding Python module, which goes at the top of the script:
+* When we use Python to control our GPIO pins, we always need to import the corresponding Python module, which goes at the top of the script:

 ```python
 import RPi.GPIO as GPIO
 ```

-In here, we are giving a shorter name to the module "GPIO", in order to call the module through our script.
+In here, we are giving a shorter name to the module "GPIO", to call the module through our script.

 * It is important to define which of the two **pin-numbering schemes** you want to use:
   1. ```GPIO.BOARD```– **Board numbering scheme**.
 The pin numbers follow the **pin numbers on header P1**.